-Green Initiatives - DuPage County Latex Paint Recycling Program
+Green Initiatives - DuPage County Latex Paint Program

 - When painting a room, buy the necessary amount needed for the project - look beyond what is on sale.

 - Save left over paint in a glass jar that leaves almost no air space, and keep the paint for touch ups.

 - Then, label the jar for which room the paint was used, or keep in the room itself, to ensure the correct paint will be used in the same room.

 - Do not store paint in the garage.
 Once frozen, it is not reusable.

 - Left over unusable latex paint should be consolidated into one container and dried with cat litter, sawdust or another absorbent material (ie. oil absorbent).